SlicerProstate/SlicerProstate/README.md

 ## References

-If you use SlicerProstate in your work, you can acknowledge it by referencing the following publications.
-You can also use those to learn more about SlicerProstate functionality.
+If you use SlicerProstate in your work, we would be grateful if you could acknowledge it by citing the following publication.
+You can also use it to learn more about SlicerProstate functionality!

-1. Fedorov A, Khallaghi S, Antonio Sánchez C, Lasso A, Fels S, Tuncali K, Neubauer Sugar E, Kapur T, Zhang C, Wells W, Nguyen PL, Abolmaesumi P, Tempany C. (2015) Open-source image registration for MRI–TRUS fusion-guided prostate interventions.
-Int J CARS: 1–10.
-Available: http://link.springer.com/article/10.1007/s11548-015-1180-7. (see preprint PDF of the article [here](http://www.spl.harvard.edu/publications/item/view/2776))
+> Fedorov, A., Khallaghi, S., Sánchez, C. A., Lasso, A., Fels, S., Tuncali, K., Sugar, E. N., Kapur, T., Zhang, C., Wells, W., Nguyen, P. L., Abolmaesumi, P. & Tempany, C. Open-source image registration for MRI-TRUS fusion-guided prostate interventions.
+Int.
+J. Comput.
+Assist.
+Radiol.
+Surg.
+10, 925–934 (2015).
+Available: https://pubmed.ncbi.nlm.nih.gov/25847666/

+A sample dataset you can use for testing is available here.
+If you use this dataset, please cite it!

-2. Fedorov A, Nguyen PL, Tuncali K, Tempany C. (2015).
+> Fedorov A, Nguyen PL, Tuncali K, Tempany C. (2015).
 Annotated MRI and ultrasound volume images of the prostate.
 Zenodo. http://doi.org/10.5281/zenodo.16396

 ## Contact